april1729/april1729.github.io/_posts/2021-08-21-pca-with-missing-data.md

 When you write a PhD dissertation, you end up spending a lot of time thinking about one very, very specific (and often times esoteric) topic.
 Every day.
 For years.
 Sometimes, you have to talk to someone outside of your research group, and when they ask what your dissertation is on, you confidently respond with the name of the problem you study, only to be met with a confused look and a misplaced sense of shock that they have no idea what you are talking about.

 I get this cognitive dissonance everytime I tell someone my dissertation was on "matrix completion" and whenever someone mentioned want to use PCA but having to deal with missing data points first.
-"You can do PCA without all the data!!"
-I would exclaim, "it works better without interpolating!".
+"You can do PCA without all the data", I would exclaim, "it works better without interpolating!"
 Of course, the follow-up question to this point was always "how?", and I had no good answer.
-Telling someone trying to solve a real problem about how matrix completion works on paper is usually of no help.
+Telling someone trying to solve a real problem about a technique works on paper is usually of no help.

 Enter this blog post and the python package I made, [SpaLoR](www.spalor.org).
-Amongst other features, SpaLor can be used to do PCA when you have missing data by using matrix completion.
-In this tutorial, we're going to use the Wisconsin breast cancer diagnostics dataset, which is included as an example dataset in sci-kit learn.
+Amongst other features, SpaLor can do PCA when you have missing data by using matrix completion.
+In this tutorial, we're going to use the Wisconsin breast cancer diagnostics dataset, which is included as an example dataset in scikit-learn.
 It consists of 30 morphological features from 569 breast tumour biopsies, along with a label of "malignant" or "benign".

 We start by loading in the data and necessary packages.
 ```python